 You will be asked to provide a small sample of sputum (phlegm).
 We will ask you to inhale a solution of salt-water (saline) through a machine called an ultrasonic nebuliser.
 This enables you to cough out sputum from deeper in the airways, which you may otherwise not be able to do (this is called induced sputum).
 This sputum will be collected and examined for cells that it contains that provides an idea of the type of inflammation in the lungs.
-The procedure can provoke an episode of wheezing and chest tightness, but this can be relieved by a reliever inhaler such as salbutamol.
+The procedure can provoke an episode of wheezing and chest tightness if you are an individual living with asthma, but this can be relieved by a reliever inhaler such as salbutamol.